adambard/learnxinyminutes-docs/edn.html.markdown

 Extensible Data Notation or EDN for short is a format for serializing data.

-The notation is used internally by Clojure to represent programs and it is used commonly by Clojure and Clojurescript programs to transfer data.
-Though there are implementations of EDN for many other languages.
+The notation is used internally by Clojure to represent programs and it also used as a data transfer format like JSON.
+Though it is more commonly used in Clojure land, there are implementations of EDN for many other languages.

-The main benefit of EDN is that it is extensible, which we will see how it is extended later on.
+The main benefit of EDN over JSON and YAML is that it is extensible, which we will see how it is extended later on.

 ```Clojure
 ; Comments start with a semicolon.